robinagandhi/swa/pages/syllabus.md

 20% Mid-term
 20% Final exam (Comprehensive)
 20% Quizzes, Discussions, and Class participation
-40% Assignments, Semester Project and Presentation (Team-based)
+40% Team-based Semester Project Deliverables

 # Course Schedule
 In this semester there are 16 scheduled weeks.
 These include weeks for exams and project presentations.
 Later in this module, I have a weekly schedule for the course that will help you plan ahead.